mcLYX/py-qoi2ppm/README.md

 # py-qoi2ppm
-A QOI to PPM Format Converter based on Python Completely
+A QOI to PPM Format Converter based on Python.

 It's Fully Coded with native Python, No additional libs needed.